amineHY/AI-LAB/README.md

-# AI-lab: The ideal development environment for Data Scientists to develop and export machine learning models for production
+# AI-lab: The Ideal Development Environment for Data Scientists to Develop and Export Machine Learning Models

 ![All in one solution for data science](AI-lab_logos.png)